C1Ron/C1Ron.github.io/_pages/tut3.markdown

 {% endhighlight %}

 ![cart-pole-plot2]({{site.baseurl}}/images/cart-pole-plot2.jpg)
-When watching the animation, we see that the cart shoots off to the right and comes back with the pendulum on its way up in upright position.
+Notice that the cart accelerates quickly to the left before accelerating to the right to lift the payload.